Part VIII – Beneath a Falling Sky

 Marco counted.

-“Uno… due… tre…” A faint whir of the shells passed overhead. “… quattro… cinque… sei.”
+“Uno… due… tre…” The shells passed overhead in a faint, high-pitched whir. “… quattro… cinque… sei…”

 Five booms came down well beyond the camp, leaving puffs of black smoke and dirt in the air.

-“Sei,” he said to himself.
+Sei he said to himself.

 The Letter Home